KaeWing/Discord_Bot/README.md

 # Discord_Bot

-A basic discord bot that can send text messages, online images, and local images.
+A basic discord bot using JavaScript that can send text messages, online images, and local images.